Skip to content

 2. Find the original payment in the Payments section.

-3. Click the Refund button on the payment row.
+3. Click the action menu (⋮) on the payment row and select Refund.

 5. For partial refunds, enter the amount you want to return.